civican/legisinfo/42-1/bills/C-57/bill_text.md

 **(4)** The Minister shall cause the report to be tabled in each House of Parliament on any of the first 15 days on which that House is sitting after the Minister receives it.

-**(5)** A report that is tabled in a House of Parliament is deemed to be referred to the standing committee of that House that normally considers matters relating to **sustainable development**.
+**(5)** A report that is tabled in a House of Parliament is deemed to be referred to the standing committee of that House that normally considers matters relating to sustainable development.

 ### Section 5